fkalis/bash-onedrive-upload/README.md

 Be aware that for each file you specify you must provide the remote filename as the subsequent parameter.
 This feature can lead to an unexpected behavior when combined with wildcards (globbing) because the pathname expansion is performed by bash before the execution of the script.

-Configuration (OneDrive Personal)
+Configuration
 -------------

 ### Specify an alternate root folder for uploads

 If you want to use a folder other than the root folder of your OneDrive as your upload root folder, you need to retrieve its unique id.

 Open your the [OneDrive Web Interface](https://onedrive.live.com) and navigate to the folder, you want to configure as your new upload folder.
 The address bar should now show a URL like